 I’m also going to assume that you’re getting your nutrients through food and it’s going in through your mouth.
 Certainly nutrients can be given via infusion but this is usually done in a hospital setting (sometimes athletes will rehydrate and carb-load with IV fluids and glucose, mind you) and I’ll assume you’re not doing that.

-Digestive Efficiency and Your Poop
+Digestive Efficiency and Your Poo

 And either they get absorbed (moving into special cells to be released into the bloodstream, or lymphatic system in the case of dietary fats) or not.
 If you’re particularly interested in the digestion processes of the different macronutrients, I’d refer you to the specific articles:

 Nutrients that pass that stage eventually come out the other end in your poo and we needn’t talk about that much more.
 I’ll only note in this regards that digestive efficiency in humans is generally very high.
 Fats are absorbed with about 97% efficiency (e.g. if you eat 100 grams fat, you’ll absorb 97 grams of them).

 I would note, having said more about poop than necessary at this point, that there appears to be slight differences (based on the gut bacteria present) in how efficiently individuals absorb calories from the diet but this only amounts to perhaps a 100 cal/day difference between the highest and lowest people.
-OF course, in cases of specific disease where there is nutrient malabsorption, all these comments go out the window but I won’t talk about that here.
+Of course, in cases of specific disease where there is nutrient malabsorption, all these comments go out the window but I won’t talk about that here.
 I’ll assume you have a normally functioning gut, etc.

-So what happens after nutrients get through the stomach and intestines and into the body?
+.So what happens after nutrients get through the stomach and intestines and into the body?
 Broadly speaking, there are two primary fates for nutrients at this point which are oxidation or storage.
-A third that I should at least mention is that, under certain conditions, nutrients will sort of ‘sit’ in the bloodstream either causing problems there or eventually being excreted in the urine.
+A third that I should at least mention is that, under certain conditions, nutrients will sort of “sit” in the bloodstream either causing problems there or eventually being excreted in the urine.
 Outside of various pathophysiologies (e.g. runaway diabetes where glucose is lost in the urine in large amounts), the urine excretion route is generally minimal approaching insignificant and I won’t focus on it further here.

 Oxidation simply refers to the direct burning of fuels for energy.
 This can occur in the liver, skeletal muscle and a few others places and all 4 macronutrients can strictly speaking undergo oxidation after ingestion.
 So fatty acids from dietary fat ingestion can be used to produce energy, carbohydrate can be burned off, a little appreciated fact is that under normal circumstances as much as half of all dietary protein ingested gets metabolized in the liver via a process called deamination with some of it simply being burned off for energy.